Skip to content

 Complete Guide to Stated Income Personal Loans

-If you are currently unemployed, were recently laid off, or work for yourself, your personal loan options may be limited.
+If you're self-employed or a freelancer, obtaining a loan can be challenging, especially if you're looking for how to get a personal loan without proof of income.
 Most loans require proof of income, which there’s no way for you to verify.

-Don’t worry; you still have options.
-Some of the best bad credit loans, such as stated income personal loans, can be acquired without income verification.
+But don’t worry!
+It's not the end of the world.
+You still have options such as stated income personal loans, which can be acquired without income verification.
 While they can be a lifeline on difficult days, these loans don’t come without risks.

-Here’s what you need to know before getting stated income loans.
+Here’s what you need to know before getting into stated income loans:

 What is a Stated Income Loan?